rabbibotton/clog/README.md

 CL-USER> (clog:run-tutorial 1)
 ```

 Tip for Windows WSL linux user.
-Create a symbolic link from wslview to xdg-open
+Install "sudo apt install xdg-utils" to
-in /usr/local/bin so that run-tutorial uses the windows browser.
+install xdg-open so that run-tutorial uses the windows browser.

 To see where the source, tutorial and demo files are: